Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Experimental Results

 Fig.~\ref{fig:shrink_size} allows a more detailed analysis of the algorithm for the first two instances from Table~\ref{tab:shrink}.
 Here, we run the algorithm with different settings.
 First, we alter the number of shrunk vertices (x-axis in Fig.~\ref{fig:shrink_size}).
 In general, the potential, \ie the best possible cut value, will degrade when shrinking more vertices since there might not exist an optimum solution with the imposed correlations.
 This is the case if and only if the imposed correlations are not optimal.
-In this case, even when the shrunk problem is solved to optimality, the recreated solution cannot not be optimal.
+In this case, even when the shrunk problem is solved to optimality, the recreated solution cannot be optimal.
 On the other hand, shrinking more vertices reduces the problem size, which might lead to better solutions for the shrunk problem, especially when using near-future quantum hardware.
 The second setting we vary are the procedures for computing correlations (corresponding to different colors in Fig.~\ref{fig:shrink_size}).
 This allows to investigate the influence of the correlation quality on the overall performance.
 Two methods are used: \begin{enumerate} \item Correlations inferred from the cycle relaxation, defined in \eqref{eq:cort} (blue lines in Fig.~\ref{fig:shrink_size}). \item All correlations are zero which results in shrinking random vertex pairs with $\sigma=1$ (red lines in Fig.~\ref{fig:shrink_size}). \end{enumerate} Lastly, we apply different solution methods (corresponding to different line markes in Fig.~\ref{fig:shrink_size}) for the shrunk problem in order to investigate the influence of the sub-problem solution quality on the overall performance.
 The sub-problem is solved in four different ways: \begin{enumerate} \item We solve the shrunk problem to optimality by integer programming (solid lines).
 This yields an upper bound on the performance of our algorithm. \item We solve the shrunk problem by a depth-1-QAOA with parameters predetermined by \eqref{eq:params}, executed $10,000$ times on an ideal quantum simulator (dashed-dotted lines). \item We solve the problem exactly as in 2, but with real quantum hardware instead of an ideal quantum simulator (dashed lines). \item We solve the shrunk problem randomly by flipping a coin for each vertex, \ie we assign each vertex to either partition with probability $1/2$ (dotted lines).
-When noise in the real quantum machine becomes large (called \emph{decoherence}), the quantum computer effectively performs the coin-flipping heuristic. \end{enumerate} Considering the approximation ratio when solving the shrunk problem to optimality (solid lines), we note that shrinking with correlations from the cycle relaxation (blue) does not lead to sub-optimal solutions.
-This means that the inferred correlations \eqref{eq:cort} are indeed optimal.
-As expected, this is not the case when shrinking randomly (red).
-Here, shrinking decreases potential, which means that an optimal solution with the imposed correlations does not exist.
+When noise in the real quantum machine becomes large (called \emph{decoherence}), the quantum computer effectively performs the coin-flipping heuristic. \end{enumerate} Considering the approximation ratio when solving the shrunk problem to optimality (solid lines), we note that shrinking with correlations from the cycle relaxation (blue) \tb{always returns optimal} solutions.
+This means that the inferred correlations \eqref{eq:cort} are indeed optimal. \tb{Thus, if sub-optimal solutions to the original problem are retrieved when running QAOA instead of an exact algorithm for the shrunk problem, the degrade in solution quality must be attributed purely to QAOA.} As expected, the potential decreases when shrinking randomly (red solid lines).
+Here, correlations are sub-optimal which means that an optimal solution with the imposed correlations does not exist.